sipsmi/vband_dongle/README.md

 *note*:  The code must sit in the same named folder ( change the folder name after download or move to sketchbook in a new folder.
+(version 2+ of Arduino does not seem to care so much )

 *note2* you may need to download library Tools->Manage Libraries... then search and add "Keyboard.h" ( HID required too but may be included anyway ).